olivierroy/pocketcasts-search/PERMISSIONS.md

 - **No data collection**: The extension does not collect, store, or transmit any personal data
 - **No tracking**: No analytics, telemetry, or user behavior tracking
 - **Local processing**: All podcast extraction happens locally in the browser
-- **No network requests**: Except for opening Pocketcasts search pages, no network requests are made
+- **No network requests**: Except for opening Pocket Casts search pages, no network requests are made
 - **Open source**: All code is publicly available for inspection

 ## Security Notes